Location: Lese Lobby

 Families with Children ages 0-5 • Open to All • No RSVP Required

 Shabbat Central, formerly known as Tot Shabbat, provides a warm, exciting, and accessible Shabbat experience for your entire family.
-Geared to families of children from birth to age five, Shabbat Central is led by an experienced musician and children’s service leader along with members of the clergy and Early Childhood Department staff.
+Geared to families of children from birth to age five, Shabbat Central is led by an experienced musician and children’s service leader along with members of the Family Engagement department and Early Childhood department staff.
 Children and families gather together for song, prayer, movement, stories, and fun.
 Following the service, a light meal is served.

 Open to all – no RSVP required.